pp0rtal/domotic-shutters-rpi-control/readme.md

 The prev button is optional and depends of your controller, set `config.gpio.prev: false` to disable the *prev* button.

-Program is compatible with unique channel, just call `/1/action`
+Program is compatible with unique channel, just call `/1/stop`

+To avoid a desynchronization of the remote / PI as there are no input, an idle state is triggered after a few seconds and reset to the default channel 1.

 ## Example of hacked remote controller